NiSHUOP/clients-management/README.md

 - **Firebase**: Backend as a Service (BaaS) for database and authentication.
 - **Toastify**: Library for displaying beautiful and customizable toast notifications.
 - **Bootstrap**: A popular CSS framework for developing responsive and mobile-first websites.

+## Usage
+**Instructions on how to use the application.
+For example:**

+**Add Client:** Fill out the client form and submit to add a new client.
+**View Clients:** See a list of all clients with their details.
+**Edit Client:** Click on the edit button next to a client to update their information.
+**Delete Client:** Click on the delete button next to a client to remove them from the list.
+**Alerts:** Receive notifications for each operation (add, update, delete) performed.

 ## Screenshots